A Difference Between Nolock and With Nolock In SQL Server

 As we can see the difference between Nolock and With (Nolock) is that, the Nolock reads that data, which has not been committed and can be rolled back.
 Thus, we can say that Nolock reads “Dirty Data” when applied with only the Select statement in SQL Server Database.

 While With nolock in SQL does not issue any shared locks or exclusive locks.
 It is possible with With (Nolock) that, it can read an uncommitted transaction, which can be rolled back in the middle of a read.
-I hope that now users are clear on with nolock in SQL as well as no lock in SQL server DB .
+I hope that now users are clear about difference between nolock and with nolock attributes.